GAumala/MediaServer/README.md

 ```

 Once you have the repository in your computer go to the root directory and
-use the `build` command.
+use the `make` command.

 ```
 cd MediaServer
-go build MediaServer.go
+make
 ```

+This command downloads the necessary Video.js files if they are missing and
-This command creates an executable named `MediaServer`.
+creates an executable named `MediaServer`.
 As long as the `public`
 folder is its same directory it will work properly.

 ## Usage